Lorenzo Fayne: Trial

-In early 1994, Lorenzo Fayne was put on trial for the murder of Aree Hunt, and was found guilty by the juries.
-The prosecution demanded that the court impose a death sentence on the child killer, while his lawyers insisted on leniency towards their client and that a life term was given instead, citing the childhood abuse Lorenzo had suffered, which eventually led to mental, emotional and behavioral problems.
+In early 1994, Lorenzo Fayne was put on trial for the murder of Aree Hunt and was found guilty by the juries.
+The prosecution demanded that the court impose a death sentence on the child killer while his lawyers insisted on leniency towards their client and that a life term be given instead, citing the childhood abuse Lorenzo had suffered, which eventually led to mental, emotional and behavioral problems.
 This was confirmed by his grandmother Nelly, who attended the court hearings and testified in defense of her grandson, describing him in an extremely positive manner.
 While he managed to remain calm for most of the trial, upon hearing his grandmother's testimony, Lorenzo lost his composure and burst into tears.
 In August, the jury voted 11–1 to impose a death sentence, but as the decision was not unanimous, he was instead sentenced to life in prison without parole.

 After his conviction, Fayne was sent to serve his sentence at the Menard Correctional Center.
-He was soon put on trial for the murders of Dean, Flood, Jones and Davis.
-Based on his confessions and other evidence, in 2001, he was found guilty and sentenced to death.
+He was soon put on trial for the murders of Dean, Flood, Jones, and Davis.
+Based on his confessions and other evidence, he was found guilty and sentenced to death in 2001.
 However, in January 2003, the Governor of Illinois, George Ryan, commuted the death sentences of 157 convicts, and he was among those listed.

 In September 2009, on the basis of DNA profiling, Fayne was linked to the murder of 32-year-old Rita Scott, who was found beaten to death with a blunt object on September 15, 1989, in Milwaukee.
 He was interrogated for the murder on October 27, 2009, during which he confessed to killing Scott, and having sex with the corpse post-mortem.

-Fayne remained a suspect for the murder of Nicole Willis, until he was eventually excluded via DNA testing.
+Fayne remained a suspect for the murder of Nicole Willis until he was eventually excluded via DNA testing.
 Another East St. Louis resident, 51-year-old Carlos Garrett, was charged with her murder in 2013.
 In 2014, Garrett was acquitted of murdering Willis.
 Fayne is serving his sentence at Menard Correctional Center.